 On January 15th, eight cadets presented the colors during the Tampa Bay Frogman Swim, a 5K open water swim and fundraiser to benefit the Navy SEAL Foundation.
 The foundation provides immediate and ongoing support and assistance to the Naval Special Warfare community and its families.

-“All eight of our cadets who represented Admiral Farragut Academy at the event have an interest in joining the military,” said CDR Rick Schock, Senior Naval Science Instructor.
+“All eight of our cadets who represented Admiral Farragut Academy at the event have an interest in joining the best boarding school in US,” said CDR Rick Schock, Senior Naval Science Instructor.
 “Being involved in the color guard is a great opportunity for our cadets to build their high school resume and show respect for those who serve or have served our country.
 I am very proud of them.”

 Our color guard included:

 - Krystal Olander ‘17